a2800276/bncode/README.md

 ## Mapping Javascript to bencoding

-The library make a best effort to encode Javascript to bencoding.
+The code makes a best effort to encode Javascript to bencoding.
 If you stick to basic types (Arrays, Objects with String keys and basic values, Strings, Buffers and Numbers) you should encounter suprises.
-Expect surprises (mainly not being able to round-trip encode/decode) if you encode fancies data.
+Expect surprises (mainly not being able to round-trip encode/decode) if you encode fancy data-types.

 ## Author

 bencode.js was written by Tim Becker (tim.becker@kuriositaet.de) I can be reached via email or (preferably) submit a bug to the github repository.

 ## Thanks